Harris Performance Products

 Harris Performance Products are a British-based motorcycle racing and parts manufacturer.
-The business started in Roydon, Essex, England making replacement chassis for road racing, housing Yamaha TZ250/TZ350 engines using a monoshock rear suspension layout.
+The business started in Roydon, Essex, England making replacement chassis for road racing, housing Yamaha TZ350 and TZ250 engines using a monoshock rear suspension layout.
 It was absorbed in 2015 by Eicher Motors, a conglomerate specialising in vehicle production, based in India.

 Background

 The family-run company Harris Performance Products is based in Hertford and designs, develops, manufactures and markets road and racing motorcycle chassis and components.
 The company was established in 1972 by Lester and Steve Harris, with a third director Stephen Bayford.

 Over 2,200 road bikes have been produced and sold from one-off specials to the Harris Magnum range.
 This included approximately 20 Laverda-based Magnums, amongst others.
 Harris motorcycles have been successful in all classes of road racing including Grand Prix, Superbike World Championship, World Championship Endurance, Isle of Man TT and top Irish road races.
 In 1991, the company became one of only two companies worldwide to be licensed by Yamaha to buy factory race engines for installation in Harris designed and built chassis for the blue ribbon 500 cc Grand Prix World Championship class.
 Harris is a technical partner to the official Yamaha UK Supermoto team.